Iconica-Development/flutter_notification_center/README.md

 - Dismissable notifications: A dismissable notification can be dismissed by the user from the notification center.
 - Notification detail page: Clicking on a notification takes the user to a notification detail page.
 - Notification types: Notification types that can be created are: instant, scheduled, recurring.
+- Notification popups: If a notification is pushed a popup can appear in form of a dialog or snackbar.

 ## Setup